laurenkruczyk/launcherdex/readme.txt

 - add cost calculator - based on how much you want to spend
 - link it to different places in Boston & their drink's menus -list available drink sizes
--make a dropdown menu where the user can choose the hour they last ate/time they started drinking.
+- make it so that a user can add different types of drinks, asides from just the ones included
+- make it so that a user can make a profile and track their drinking information -

 Sources:

 - http://celtickane.com/projects/blood-alcohol-content-bac-calculator/